geopm/geopm/docs/source/geopmsession.1.rst

 Command line interface for the GEOPM service batch read features.
 The input to the command line tool has one request per line.
-A request for reading is made of up of three strings separated by white space.
+A request for reading is made up of three strings separated by white space.
 The first string is the signal name, the second string is the domain name, and the third string is the domain index.